KamilPawlak83/Project5/README.md

 ### What We can learn from this code

+* TableView and TableViewController
 * UserDefaults
-* How We can use 2 diffrent segue
+* How We can use 2 different segue
 * How to sort String values that contains Int (text10.txt should be after text9.txt)
 * ToolBar
 * how to add TextField to allertController